Presencial, Online, Streaming

 Objectives:

-To provide a solid foundation to cover the most important aspects of financial, tax, legal and labor due diligence.
+To provide a solid foundation covering the most important aspects of financial, tax, legal and labour due diligence.

 Syllabus: